Agents and Skills¶

 Agent Skills are model-invoked capabilities—Claude decides when to use them based on your conversation context, without you needing to remember specific command names.

-Three-Tier System Explained¶
+Two-Tier System Explained¶

-| Feature | Slash Commands | Specialist Agents | Agent Skills |
+| Feature | Specialist Agents | Agent Skills |

-| Use Case | User-facing interface | Multi-step orchestration | Conversational assistance |
+| Use Case | Multi-step orchestration | Conversational assistance |

-| Execution | Spawns an agent | Coordinates workflow | Provides knowledge |
+| Execution | Coordinates workflow with tools | Provides knowledge and guidance |

-| Example | /pr-create PROJ-123 |
+| Explicit invoke | — | /pr-create PROJ-123 (Claude Code) or @pr-create (Codex) |

 Available Skills¶